zeldaret/oot/docs/tutorial/draw_functions.md

 glabel D_809F5E4C
  .word 0xFFFFFFFF, 0xFFC3AFFF, 0xD2FF00FF, 0xFFFFFFFF, 0xD2FF00FF, 0xFFC3AFFF, 0xFFFFFFFF, 0xFFC3AFFF, 0xD2FF00FF
 ```
-Worse, this is being accessed with pointer subtraction in the second word. `temp_v1 = (thisx->unk26A * 4) + &D_809F5E4C;` tells us that the array has elements of size 4 bytes, and the graphics macro implies the elements are colors.
+Worse, this is being accessed with pointer subtraction in the second word. `temp_v1 = (thisx->unk26A * 4) + &D_809F5E4C;` tells us that the array has elements of size 4 bytes, and the graphics macro implies the elements are colours.
 Colors of size 4 bytes are `Color_RGBA8`.
-Usually, we write colors in decimal, so `D_809F5E4C` becomes
+Usually, we write colours in decimal, so `D_809F5E4C` becomes
 ```C
 static Color_RGBA8 D_809F5E4C[] = {
     { 255, 255, 255, 255 }, { 255, 195, 175, 255 }, { 210, 255, 0, 255 },